TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 NPR also uses 'cookies' to collect information.
 A cookie is a string of characters that can be written to a file on the user's hard drive when the user visits a web site, application or service.
 Only the web site, application or service that set the cookie can read it, and it can only be used as a record keeping device to store user IDs and information that the site already has.
 It cannot be used to read other information from the user's hard drive.

-NPR uses cookies to track users' activity through the NPR Services in order to improve the site/application/service architecture, to offer the user interactive features that would not be possible without them, to offer local station content or other content that may be of interest to the visitor, to recall specific information to save the user time during subsequent visits to the NPR Services, and to direct more relevant sponsorship or underwriting messages to the user while the user is on the NPR Services, based on the user's activity on the NPR Services.
+NPR uses cookies to track users' activity through the NPR Services, and uses information gathered through third party vendor cookies, to improve the site/application/service architecture, to offer the user interactive features that would not be possible without them, to offer local station content or other content that may be of interest to the visitor, to recall specific information to save the user time during subsequent visits to the NPR Services, and to direct more relevant sponsorship or underwriting messages to the user while the user is on the NPR Services.
 For example, cookies allow NPR to remember your registration information while you are logged in.
 Local station customization, the NPR Shop, and other interactive features also use cookies.

 Third party vendors that measure and analyze the use of the NPR Services for NPR, provide NPR's discussion platform and serve sponsorship messages onto the NPR Services, also use their own cookies.
+For example, NPR's third party analytics vendors use cookies across multiple websites to collect user data (such as data related to age, gender and user interests.)
 In addition, NPR works with third party vendors which may serve sponsorship or other messages to you on other web sites after you visit the NPR Services.
 These third party vendors use their own cookies to recognize you as an NPR Services visitor and to serve you sponsorship or other messages on other web sites that they believe you will find most relevant.

 NPR and its third party vendors also may use web beacons, alone or in conjunction with cookies.
 A web beacon is an electronic image, also known as a single-pixel (1x1) or clear .gif., which can be used to recognize certain information on your computer, such as cookies, the time and date a page is viewed, or a description of where API Content is placed.
 We may use web beacons on this site from time to time for these and other purposes.

 **Opting Out of Cookies and Web Beacons**

 If you wish to prevent certain or all cookies or web beacons from being set to your hard drive or device, or to clear existing cookies or web beacons from your browser's or device's cache, you may be able to disable them in your browser's preferences, although your browser might then be unable to accommodate certain functionalities on the NPR Services.
+Visitors desiring to prevent data from being collected by Google Analytics may use the opt-out browser add-on developed by Google for this purpose.

 In addition, if you wish to opt out of receiving personalized or "interest-based" sponsorship or other messages from our third party vendors and other participating companies, please visit **http://networkadvertising.org/choices**.
 Please note that if you opt out, you will still receive other types of messages that are not personalized or interest-based.
 Opting out is cookie-based and will only affect the specific computer and browser on which the opt out is applied.
 If you subsequently delete your browser cookies, you will need to opt out again.